sssiong/sssiong.github.io/home-server/main.md

 ### 2.1: Sudo doesn't work

-Note that sudo doesn't come with Debian by default, so you would have to install it as described [here](https://documentation.arcserve.com/Arcserve-UDP/Available/V6.5/ENU/Bookshelf_Files/HTML/Agent%20Online%20Help%20Linux/Content/AgentforLinuxUserGuide/udpl_config_sudo_debian.htm)
+Note that sudo doesn't come with Debian by default, so you would have to install it.

 ```
 apt-get install sudo
 ```

-Then add relevant user to sudo group
+Then grant relevant user access to sudo by adding the following at the end of `/etc/sudoers` file

 ```
-adduser user sudo
+username  ALL=(ALL) NOPASSWD:ALL
 ```

 ### 2.2: Unable to connect to internet